iProov/web/README.md

 // Example shows passing title_text_color and a title to the Native SDK iProovMe.setAttribute("native_sdk_options", btoa(JSON.stringify({ title_text_color: "#2D2D2D", title: "NB Test" })))
 ```

+Note: Native SDK implementations can only accept colour values in `#RRGGBB` and `#AARRGGBB` formats.

 #### Filters
 When configuring the `filter` options, you will need to pass these in as objects via the `native_sdk_options` option.
 See the related [Android SDK filter docs]([#-filter-options](https://docs.iproov.com/docs/Content/ImplementationGuide/biometric-sdk/android/sdk-android-customize-ui.htm?Highlight=filter)) or [iOS SDK filter docs](https://docs.iproov.com/docs/Content/ImplementationGuide/biometric-sdk/ios/sdk-ios-customize-ui.htm?Highlight=filter) for more details on configuring filters.